What Is The Difference Between ATX vs Micro-ATX vs Mini-ITX

 - Little bit less performance than ATX

 Mini-ITX or Mini Information Technology Extended is the smallest form-factors in terms of motherboard sizes.
 While “Mini” sounds bigger than “Micro,” it is smaller than Micro-ATX.
 The dimension of this form-factor is 6.7” x 6.7”.
-As the size very small, this type of board offers fewer slots, expansion, and features.
+As the size is very small, this type of board offers fewer slots, expansion, and features.
 Even though Mini-ITX offers fewer features than Micro-ATX, surprisingly, Mini-ITX is costlier than a Micro-ATX.

 Mini-ITX form-factor board comes with only 2 RAM slots and 1 PCI-e x 16 expansion for the graphics card.
 So you cannot equip more than 32GB of memory.
 However, 32GB is quite a much memory for gaming, 3D rendering, or even streaming while playing games.